-- Co-creator of the so-called Cloward-Piven Strategy
+* Co-creator of the so-called Cloward-Piven Strategy

-- Seeks to foment economic crises, which can then be exploited for purposes of transformational social change
+* Seeks to foment economic crises, which can then be exploited for purposes of transformational social change

-- Has been a guest speaker at numerous Socialist Scholars Conferences
+* Has been a guest speaker at numerous Socialist Scholars Conferences

-- Admirer of Karl Marx
+* Admirer of Karl Marx

-- Views violent rioting as an effective and desirable means of agitating for social change
+* Views violent rioting as an effective and desirable means of agitating for social change

-Piven and her late husband, Columbia social-work professor Richard Cloward, are best known for having outlined, in 1966, the so-called Cloward-Piven Strategy – a tactic that seeks to hasten the fall of capitalism by overloading government bureaucracies with a flood of impossible demands, thus pushing society into “a profound financial and political crisis” that would unleash “powerful forces … for major economic reform at the national level.”
+Piven and her late husband, Columbia University social-work professor Richard Cloward, are best known for having outlined, in 1966, the so-called Cloward-Piven Strategy – a tactic that seeks to hasten the fall of capitalism by overloading government bureaucracies with a flood of impossible demands, thus pushing society into “a profound financial and political crisis” that would unleash “powerful forces … for major economic reform at the national level.”

 In 1966 Piven was a panel member at a Socialist Scholars Conference in New York.
 There, she and her husband presented a paper proposing that the poor should engage in “irregular and disruptive tactics” designed to overburden city and state governments with demands for welfare money – the ultimate objective being to force those governments to turn to the federal government for assistance.
 Such “disruption of the system,” said Piven, would result in a situation where: “Welfare rolls will begin to go up; welfare payments will begin to go up – the impact will be very, very sharp.
 The mounting welfare budget will increase taxes, force cities to turn to the federal government.
 We have to help people to make claims; for this they will organize and act.”

-In their 1977 book, Poor People’s Movements: Why They Succeed, How They Fail, Piven and Cloward reemphasized that because the poor and unemployed were politically powerless in America, they would be well advised to withhold “quiescence in civil life: they can riot.”
-The authors stated, approvingly, that in the 1930s, violent disruptions such as “mob looting” and “rent riots” – fomented by leftist and Communist Party organizers – had enabled the first great expansion of the welfare state to take place.
+In their 1977 book, Poor People’s Movements: Why They Succeed, How They Fail, Cloward and Piven reemphasized that because the poor and unemployed were politically powerless in America, they would be well advised to withhold “quiescence in civil life: they can riot.”
+The authors noted, approvingly, that in the 1930s, violent disruptions such as “mob looting” and “rent riots” – fomented by leftist and Communist Party organizers – had enabled the first great expansion of the welfare state to take place.
 Likewise, Cloward and Piven credited the urban riots of the 1960s for helping to further grow the welfare state by forcing changes in traditional procedures for investigating and verifying applicants’ eligibility for welfare benefits.
 As best-selling author Stanley Kurtz writes:

 “For Cloward and Piven, the core strategic lesson of their activism is that, rather than channeling poor people’s anger into conventional political activity, community organizers ought instead to ‘escalate the momentum and impact of disruptive protest at each stage in its emergence and evolution.’
 At one point in Poor People’s Movements (p.
 306), in the course of providing an historical example of her preferred strategy, Piven presents the case of a community organizer who was arrested for inciting to riot.
 Readers are invited to judge this passage for themselves, but my own take is that Piven clearly approves.”

-In 1983 Piven and Cloward co-founded Human SERVE, an organization that sought to register voters at social-service agencies and Departments of Motor Vehicles — thereby foreshadowing the so-called “motor voter” law of 1993, which would prove to be a breeding ground for election fraud.
+In 1983, Cloward and Piven co-founded Human SERVE, an organization that sought to register voters at social-service agencies and Departments of Motor Vehicles — thereby foreshadowing the so-called “Motor Voter” law of 1993, which would prove to be a breeding ground for election fraud.
 Piven’s hope was that federal and state governments would eventually try to rein in the efforts of politicized welfare workers who were registering new voters, and that this, in turn, would cause welfare recipients to rise up in a massive protest movement — rendering society “disrupted and transformed.”